tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 "I am not in a hurry," Mrs Tan said.
 Her son was checking me to see how long it would take.
 Mrs Tan said, "Ignore his grouchiness.
 His girl friend is in my house!"
 Mrs Tan is the type who could read minds, the type of people with that extra sensory perception.
 She assumed correctly that I was worried that her son was had to meet his girl friend somewhere.

 I squatted down to view the dog.
 He had settled down.
 I could see the deep redness of the belly and the arm pits as the dog eyed me suspiciously.
 There was no physical contact.
-"I will go inside the the surgery to get the injection."
+"I will go inside the surgery to get the injection."
 I told Mrs Tan.

 The dog refused to budge as I asked Mrs Tan to bring the dog to an iron pole on a 3-meter wide pavement outside the surgery.
 This pole was constructed by the authorities to prevent cyclist from using the pavement.
-I could wind the leash round the pole till the the dog's head was pulled closer to the pole and he would not be able to turn and bite while I injected his back muscles.
+I could wind the leash round the pole till the dog's head was pulled closer to the pole and he would not be able to turn and bite while I injected his back muscles.

 The theory was sound.
 The dog just would not be tethered to the pole.
 "Just gently push him closer," I asked Mrs Tan.
 Ms Ho, an 18-year-old pre-university student who wanted to be a vet was seeing practice.